devops329/devops/instruction/gitHubActions/gitHubActions.md

 # GitHub Actions

+🔑 **Key points**

+- GitHub Actions is a powerful CI tool.
+- Actions involve workflows, jobs, and steps.

+---

 📖 **Deeper dive reading**:

 - [Quick Start](https://docs.github.com/en/actions/quickstart)
 - [GitHub Token](https://dev.to/github/the-githubtoken-in-github-actions-how-it-works-change-permissions-customizations-3cgp)
 - [Actions Tutorial](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)
 - [Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)

+---

 For this course we are using GitHub Actions as the execution engine for the JWT Pizza CI pipelines.
 GitHub Actions represent a CI pipeline with a YAML formatted **workflow** file.
 Workflows are stored in the `.github/workflows` directory in a repository.
 Any `.yml` files located in that directory will automatically be loaded and executed.
 A repository can have multiple workflows, each of which can perform a different set of tasks.
 For example, you can have one workflow to build and test pull requests and another workflow to deploy your application every time a release is created.